 🔥 8 Heads Up for New Admins 🔥

-First things first, if you’re reading this you are most likely an Admin.
-As a Localist Admin, you have access to the back end, which is where you will manage your calendar.
-In comparison, Users only have access to your front facing public calendar.
+First things first, if you’re reading this you are most likely an Admin—unlike users, who only have access to the public calendar, you can manage your platform in the Admin Dashboard.
 Outlined below is a list of features that you can share with your new Admins!

 2. Reject vs. Delete in the Pending Queue

-- Speaking of the Pending Queue, you should always reject an Event rather than delete it.
-This way, the creator is aware and can make edits to resubmit their Event.
-Likewise, you’ll need to reject, not delete, Events from a Feed if you don’t want them to import into Localist.
+Speaking of the Pending Queue, you should always reject an event rather than delete it.
+This way, the submitter is aware and can make edits to resubmit their event.
+Likewise, you’ll need to reject, not delete, events from a Feed if you don’t want them to import into Localist.

 3. Recurring Events